 We achieve this through our Workplacement Program and the Youth Collective Impact Initiative.
 We partner with stakeholders across all sectors (business, school, family and community), building community capacity and strengthening aspirations and resilience for all young people in South West Sydney so they can create their own pathways to a better future.

+COUNCIL

+IVERPOOL

+SWC services

-SWC services "Region E" covering 3 LGA's:
+"Region E" covering 3 LGA's:

 Structured Workplace Learning (SWL)

 Organises a one week placement in businesses for Year 11 & 12 VET students to enhance the skills learned in the classroom

 Youth Collective Impact Team (YCIT)

 Creates & delivers initiatives & projects to inspire, develop & empower young people to achieve their potential

-Our impact in 2019
+Our Annual Impact

+Based on 2019 figures